Tag: Flexible Respite

 Some extra support with personal care tasks like showering, dressing, taking medication and maintaining your appearance can help you look good and feel good.
 It can also give your loved ones peace of mind about your health and wellbeing.

-Connecting with KinCare’s hospital to home transition service through the hospital discharge planner gave Catherine access to the care and support she needed at home to regain her confidence and independence.
+KinCare’s hospital to home transition service gave Catherine access to the care and support she needed at home to regain her confidence and independence.

 By modifying some of your traditions in simple ways you can create a beautiful Christmas experience for your loved one, friends and family.